warmuuh/libsass-maven-plugin/README.md

 Uses [jsass](https://github.com/bit3/jsass) to interface with C-library.

 Changelog:
+* next   - upgraded libsass to 3.4.4
-* next  - used compilation classpath for including webjars
+  * used compilation classpath for including webjars
-  * fixed issue with os-dependent path-separator
+  * fixed issue with os-dependent path-separator (using ';' for every OS)
   * plugin now aware of incremental builds
 * 0.2.7 - upgraded libsass to 3.4.3
   * added webjar support - thanks to @flipp5b